-The little ones have just arrived and while you are busy gushing over how cute they are, you notice that momma cat is breathing fast after she has given birth.
-Her breaths are short and seemingly heavy, with her tongue sticking out a little.
+The little ones have just arrived and while you are busy gushing over how cute they are, you wonder if your cat breathing fast after giving birth is a bad sign.
+The Queen’s breaths are short and seemingly heavy, with her tongue sticking out a little.

 Some veterinarians have the opinion that fast breathing or panting is never normal in cats.
 While it is true that panting is not something that cats generally do, I have observed this fast breathing after giving birth phenomenon in some momma cats and not in others.
 In those cats that did exhibit fast breathing, it went away after a while and did not progress to any further problems.
 However, this is not to say that fast breathing in cats after giving birth is nothing to worry about ALL the time.
 In some cases it is the beginning of some seriously life threatening conditions in the queen.
 Let us consider this further.